wez/wezterm/README.md

 Despite the warning above, I've been using `wezterm` as my daily driver since the middle of Feb 2018.

-These are in the done/doing soon category:

-- [x] Runs on Linux with XCB and OpenGL ES 2
+- [x] Runs on Linux under X (requires OpenGL ES 2)
 - [x] Scrollback (use mouse wheel and Shift Page{Up|Down})
 - [x] True Color support
 - [x] Ligatures, Color Emoji and font fallback
-- [x] Paste selection via Shift-Insert (bracketed paste is supported!)
+- [x] xterm style selection of text with mouse; paste selection via Shift-Insert (bracketed paste is supported!)
 - [x] SGR style mouse reporting (works in vim and tmux)
-- [x] xterm style selection of text with mouse
-- [x] Render underline, italic, bold, strikethrough
+- [x] Render underline, double-underline, italic, bold, strikethrough
 - [x] Configuration file to specify fonts and colors
 - [x] Hyperlinks per: https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda
-- [x] Command line argument parsing instead of launching user shell

-There's a good number of terminal escape sequences that are not yet implemented and that will get fleshed out as the applications I use uncover them.
+There's a good number of terminal escape sequences that are not yet implemented and that will get fleshed out as the applications I use uncover them, or as folks report them here and raise the priority.
 Similarly for key mappings.

 Things that I'd like to see happen and that have no immediate priority (contributions to get closer to these are welcomed!)